Why do Venus Flytraps trap insects?

 Grade Level or Course: Grade 6

-Question: Venus flytraps perform photosynthesis, so why have they evolved to also get nutrients by trapping and digesting insects?
+Question: If Venus flytraps photosynthesize like other plants, why have they also evolved to get nutrients by trapping and digesting insects?

 Crosscutting Concepts: Structure and Function